Why Become an SLP?

 of SLPs who worked in hospital settings were satisfied or very satisfied.

 - Do you want to treat a diverse range of clients facing a variety of disorders?

 - Are you comfortable working with people one on one and in small-group settings?

 - Does the thought of collaborating with physicians, social workers, occupational therapists, special educators, and other healthcare workers appeal to you?

-- Would you like to have the flexibility to work in a variety of professional settings throughout your career, including schools, hospitals, treatment facilities, nursing homes, and private practices?
+- Would you like to have the flexibility to work in a variety of professional settings throughout your career, including schools in the State of New York, hospitals, treatment facilities, nursing homes, and private practices?